kelvinwong-ca/django-likert-field/README.rst

         ...other apps...
     )

+That's it.
+No 'syncdb' required.
 You can now attach the field to your models.

 Basic usage
 ===========